How to set SMART goals

 Step 2: Make Your Goal Specific

-Be specific about what you want to accomplish.
 Instead of saying “I want to get fit,” say “I want to run a 5K race in 30 minutes.”

-Step 3: Ensure Your Goal is Measurable
+Step 3: Make Sure Your Goal is Measurable

 Set clear ways to measure your progress.
 Decide how you’ll track your advancement.
-For example, track your weekly running time and distance covered.

 Step 4: Check if Your Goal is Achievable

-Step 5: Ensure Your Goal is Relevant
+Step 5: Is Your Goal Relevant?

 Align your goal with your long-term plans.
 Ask yourself if this goal is important and fits with your other goals.